hrutvikyadav/html-css/css/CSS.md

 `alpha channel` can be used to _set color and opacity in one go_, with the `rgba()` function, it works the same as `rgb()`, just takes _extra parameter for alpha channel_
 ___

+## Box model

+Css box model treats all html elements as a box having 4 areas

+1. Content - this is the item inside elements, has a height and width
+2. Padding - space surrounding the content
+3. Border - encloses padding and content, i.e. the element
+4. Margin - the area outside element/border, used to control spacing between elements

+___

 [^example]: youtube's red buttons on black background

 [^g-dir]: 90deg-or-180deg-most-common